STAU1

-Double-stranded RNA-binding protein Staufen homolog 1 is a protein that in humans is encoded by the STAU1 gene.
+Double-stranded RNA-binding protein Staufen homolog 1 also known as Staufen1 is a protein that in humans is encoded by the STAU1 gene.

 Staufen is a member of the family of double-stranded RNA (dsRNA)-binding proteins involved in the transport and/or localization of mRNAs to different subcellular compartments and/or organelles.
 These proteins are characterized by the presence of multiple dsRNA-binding domains which are required to bind RNAs having double-stranded secondary structures.
 The human homologue of staufen encoded by STAU, in addition contains a microtubule-binding domain similar to that of microtubule-associated protein 1B, and binds tubulin.
-The STAU gene product has been shown to be present in the cytoplasm in association with the rough endoplasmic reticulum (RER), implicating this protein in the transport of mRNA via the microtubule network to the RER, the site of translation.
 Five transcript variants resulting from alternative splicing of STAU gene and encoding three isoforms have been described.
 Three of these variants encode the same isoform, however, differ in their 5'UTR.

 STAU1 is associated with stress granules.

+Gene

+Mature STAU1 mRNAs produce five alternative splice variants that are different in their 5’UTR regions.

+Tissue distribution

+STAU1 is expressed in many cell types and tissues and STAU2 is expressed in the brain and heart.

 Structure

-Two orthologues of Staufen, Staufen1 (STAU1) and Staufen2 (STAU2) have distinct cellular functions.
-STAU1 is expressed in many cell types and tissues and STAU2 is expressed in the brain and heart.
-The expression of STAU1 has been associated with the disruption of cellular functions and the pathophysiology of neurodegenerative and neuromuscular disorders and cancer.
-Mature STAU1 mRNAs produce five alternative splice variants that are different in their 5’UTR regions.
-The main STAU1 variants have double-stranded RNA-binding domains (dsRBD), a microtubule-binding domain (TBD), and a STAU1-swapping motif (SSM).
+Staufen1 is a modular double-stranded RNA-binding protein that contains four dsRNA-binding domains (dsRBD2–dsRBD5, PF00035) separated by flexible linkers.
+Staufen1 also contains a microtubule/tubulin-binding domain between dsRBD4 and dsRBD5 and a short Staufen-swapping motif (SSM) immediately N-terminal to dsRBD5.

+The RNA-binding core of Staufen1 is the tandem dsRBD3–dsRBD4 region.
+Each of these domains belongs to the dsRBD fold family that contain two α-helices packed against a three-stranded antiparallel β-sheet (α–β–β–β–α).
+The tandem domains bind A-form RNA through contacts with the sugar–phosphate backbone and RNA grooves.

+The free staufen1 structure is not globular, but it is rather elongated and flexible.

 STAU1-binding sites (SBS) are located in 3’UTR, 5’UTR, and coding regions of over 1000 transcripts.

+Function

+STAU1 is a double-stranded RNA-binding protein that regulates post-transcriptional RNA metabolism.
+By binding to structured regions o RNAs and assembling into ribonucleoprotein complexes, Staufen1 contributes to mRNA transport, translational regulation, and transcript turnover.
+Binding of Staufen1 to a structured Staufen-binding site, often in an mRNA 3′ untranslated region can recruit the RNA helicase UPF1 and initiate Staufen-mediated mRNA decay, thereby reducing the abundance of targeted transcripts.
+Staufen1 can also influence nuclear RNA export and alternative pre-mRNA splicing.